Entering notes and rests

 Note: there are also a set of plugins pre-installed with MuseScore that can automatically add courtesy accidentals as needed.

 A tie is a curved line between two notes of the same pitch, indicating that they are to be played as one combined note.
-Ties should not be confused with slurs, which join notes of different pitches and indicate legato articulation.
+Even though they look similar, ties should not be confused with slurs, which join notes of different pitches and indicate legato articulation.

 MuseScore makes it very easy to enter ties.
-Because ties are always between notes of the same pitch, you do not need to enter the pitch for the second note—just select the duration and enter the tie.
+Because ties are always between notes of the same pitch, you do not need to enter the pitch for the second note—just select the duration and enter the tie; MuseScore will add the note automatically.
 After entering the first note, follow these steps to create the tie:

 - Select the duration for the second note

-Click the tie button on the toolbar or use the shortcut +
+Click the tie button on the toolbar or use the shortcut T

 The tie command adds the second note and ties it to the first in one step.
 If the first note you entered is part of a chord, then the tie command actually creates an entire second chord with the same pitches as the first and ties all of the notes.